aishi1528/Earthquake-Tracker/README.md

 ## 📌 Notes

-- The map automatically scales and centers to a world view
 - Earthquakes with higher magnitude show in red, others in orange or green
 - Pulse effect adds a visual emphasis for active quakes